fuzzymfx/fuzzymfx.github.io/content/posts/system-design.md

 ## Deploying

+9. Continuous Integration/Continuous Deployment (CI/CD):
-9. Continuous Integration/ Continuous Deployment: This is where you automate the process of building, testing, and deploying the application.
-This is a good way to make sure that the application is always up-to-date, and running smoothly.
+- Use Cases: Automating the process of building, testing, and deploying applications to ensure they are always up-to-date and running smoothly.

- This helps you automate the process of building, testing, and deploying the application, and make sure that it is always up-to-date, and running smoothly.
-You could have multiple instances of the same service running, and if one fails, the other takes over.

-10. Containerization: This is where you package the application, and its dependencies, into a container.
-This is a good way to make sure that the application runs the same way, regardless of the environment.

- This helps you package the application, and its dependencies, into a container, and make sure that it runs the same way, regardless of the environment.
-You could have multiple instances of the same service running, and if one fails, the other takes over.

-11. Container Orchestration: This is where you manage the containers, and make sure that they are running smoothly.
-This is a good way to make sure that the application is always up-to-date, and running smoothly.

- This helps you manage the containers, and make sure that they are running smoothly.
-You could have multiple instances of the same service running, and if one fails, the other takes over.

-12. Domain Name System: This is where you map the domain name to the IP address of the server.
-This is a good way to make sure that the application is accessible through the internet.

- This helps you map the domain name to the IP address of the server, and make sure that the application is accessible through the internet.
-You could have multiple instances of the same service running, and if one fails, the other takes over.

-13. Content Delivery Network: This is where you cache the content, and serve it from the nearest server.
-This is a good way to make sure that the application is fast, and responsive.

- This helps you cache the content, and serve it from the nearest server, and make sure that the application is fast, and responsive.
-You could have multiple instances of the same service running, and if one fails, the other takes over.
+- Examples: Jenkins, GitLab CI/CD, CircleCI.
+- Suitable for: Ensuring rapid and reliable software delivery, facilitating collaboration among development teams, maintaining code quality through automated testing and deployment pipelines.

+10. Containerization:
+- Use Cases: Packaging applications and their dependencies into containers to ensure consistent runtime environments across different platforms.
+- Examples: Docker, containerd, Podman.
+- Suitable for: Simplifying deployment, scaling, and management of applications, enabling portability and reproducibility, facilitating -  microservices architectures.

+11. Container Orchestration:
+- Use Cases: Managing and scaling containerized applications across a cluster of machines to ensure high availability, fault tolerance, and efficient resource utilization.
+- Examples: Kubernetes, Docker Swarm, Amazon ECS (Elastic Container Service).
+- Suitable for: Automating deployment, scaling, and management of containerized applications, providing self-healing capabilities, optimizing resource allocation, and ensuring consistent performance.

+12. Domain Name System (DNS):
+- Use Cases: Mapping domain names to IP addresses to enable users to access web applications and services through human-readable addresses.
+- Examples: BIND, Google Cloud DNS, Amazon Route 53.
+- Suitable for: Translating domain names to IP addresses, load balancing traffic across multiple servers, managing domain records and configurations.

+13. Content Delivery Network (CDN):
+- Use Cases: Caching content and serving it from the nearest edge server to improve performance, reduce latency, and enhance the scalability of web applications.
+- Examples: Cloudflare, Akamai, Amazon CloudFront.
+- Suitable for: Accelerating content delivery, mitigating DDoS attacks, optimizing bandwidth usage, improving user experience for globally distributed audiences.

 ## Monitoring

-14. A Logging System: This is where you monitor the application, and make sure that it is running smoothly.
-This is a good way to make sure that the application is always up-to-date, and running smoothly.

- This helps you monitor the application, and make sure that it is running smoothly.
-You could have multiple instances of the same service running, and if one fails, the other takes over.
+- Logging Framework:
+- Use Cases: Capturing and recording events, errors, and activities within an application for troubleshooting, auditing, and monitoring purposes.
+- Examples: Log4j, Logback, Winston (Node.js), Serilog (.NET).
+- Suitable for: Generating structured logs with customizable formats, levels, and destinations, facilitating centralized logging and log aggregation.

+There is a lot of information here, and it can be overwhelming.
+But, the key is to start small, and then grow as you need.
+You don't need to implement all of these at once.
+You could start with a monolithic application, and then split it into multiple services as you grow.
+You could start with a SQL database, and then move to a NoSQL database as you need.
+It is totaly understandable if you do not understand everything at once, that is also not expected.
+All of this will start making sense once you start building your application, and as you grow, you will learn more about what you need.